kartikperisetla/kartikperisetla.github.io/_pages/projects.md

 </tr>
 </table>
 <p align="justify">
-    <b><h4 style="color:#4E505A"> Developed a Machine Learning framework for Bing's Knowledge Graph that is helping selectively ingest knowledge
+    <b><h4 style="color:#4E505A"> Developed a NLP/ML framework for Bing's Knowledge Graph that is helping selectively ingest knowledge
         from the web</h4></b>
         Joint work with <a  style="color:blue" href="https://www.microsoft.com/en-us/research/people/silviu/" target="_blank" style="color:blue"> Silviu Cucerzan</a> at Microsoft AI & Research<br/><br/>
-    Worked on creating a Machine Learning framework for detecting whether information extracted from crowdsourced knowledge platforms like Wikipedia is worth ingesting at any given moment of time.
-This project was crucial component in Satori- Bing' Knowledge graph as it checked every single knowledge piece getting ingested and prevented ingestion of ephemeral and vandalism content from entering
-    Satori Knowledge graph.
-This component is filtering 100s of millions knowledge deltas in production and is helping selectively ingest knowledge. information.<br/><br/>
+    Worked on creating a NLP/ML framework for detecting whether information extracted from crowdsourced knowledge platforms like Wikipedia, Reddit is worth ingesting at any given moment of time.
+This project was crucial component in Satori- Bing' Knowledge graph as it checked every single knowledge piece getting ingested and preventing ingestion of misinformation, ephemeral and vandalism content from entering Satori Knowledge graph.
+This component is filtering 100s of millions of knowledge deltas in production and is helping selectively ingest knowledge and continuously grow knowledge graph.<br/><br/>

-    This framework is not only based on Natural Language processing components but also on User behavior modeling on crowdsourced knowledge platforms like Wikipedia, Reddit.
 </p>

 <h4 class="year" />